sysfatal/sysfatal.github.io/vlc.md

 The relocation specifies the destination through the `r_offset` field, which points to an entry in the GOT (Global Offset Table).
-This table, located in `.got.plt`, will be initialized by the dynamic loader as it resolves the relocations.
-The loader will map the code of the libraries in the process memory and patch the table with the corresponding addresses.
+This table, located in `.got.plt`, will be initialized by the dynamic linker as it resolves the relocations.
+The dynamic linker will map the code of the libraries in the process memory and patch the table with the corresponding addresses.